oracle-livelabs/converged/obaas/microtx/microtx.md

 The services are now completed and you are ready to deploy them to the Oracle Backend for Spring Boot.

 > **Note**: You already created the Kubernetes secrets necessary for the account service to access the Oracle Autonomous Database in a previous lab, and the Transfer service does not need access to the database.
+You also created the journal table that is needed by the update account application in the previous lab.

-1. Create the new Journal table for the account service
+1. Update the service discovery for the Account application

-   TODO TODO get the sql ....
+   The updated Account application withe JAX-RS will not coexist with the Eureka client, so you need to remove it.
+As noted earlier, you are using a version of the LRA client library that only works with JAX-RS, which imposes some limitations.
+When a new version of the library with Spring REST support is available, these limitations will be removed.

+   To remove the Eureka client from the Account application:

+   * Update the POM to remove the dependency for `spring-cloud-starter-netflix-eureka-client`.
+   * Remove the `@EnableDiscoveryClient` annotation on the `AccountsApplication` class.
+   * Remove the `eureka` configuration from `src/main/resources/application.yaml`.

+   You will also need to update the APISIX route to use Kubernetes service discovery instead of Eureka.

+   TODO write that up.

 1. Build the Account and Transfer applications into JAR files